msg-CareerPaths/angular-training/chapters/1000-authentication.md

 >
 > Use the roles returned by the backend to disable the edit, create, and delete buttons if the user is not an administrator.
 Only allow customers to view the shopping cart and add products to it.
 >
-> Display information about the currently logged-in user somewhere in your application (eg. header) (call `/api/auth/profile`).
+> Display information about the currently logged-in user somewhere in your application (e.g., header) (call `/api/auth/profile`).

 ### Folder Structure